Alienware m15 Ryzen Edition R5 unveiled: Meet the first AMD-powered Alienware since 2007

 Alienware m15 Ryzen Edition R5 battery life

-We aren't seeing any battery life estimates for the m15 Ryzen Edition R5 but we know the machine will feed off a 86Whr cell.
-AMD chips have proven to be efficient in recent years, so we're hopeful the Alienware will get decent runtimes (with the 1080p display options at least).
+We aren't seeing any battery life estimates for the m15 Ryzen Edition R5 but we know the machine will feed off an 86Whr cell.
+AMD chips have proven to be efficient in recent years, so we're hopeful this Alienware will get decent runtimes (with the 1080p display options at least).

 Alienware m15 Ryzen Edition R5 outlook